JonathanWilbur/asn1-d/documentation/security.md

 Fortunately for me, my library does no recursion (I think; it's getting so big that I can't remember), so I think this is irrelevant to my code.

-However, something I just thought of:

-- [ ] Ensure that all context-switching types can decode constructed elements correctly.

 ### CVE-2003-0543

 > Integer overflow in OpenSSL 0.9.6 and 0.9.7 allows remote attackers to cause